octopus8/Playpen/Assets/[Playpen]/RTS/Documentation/Main.md

 - `EventResetAuthoring`
   - `EventReset` - Singleton that is used to reset event flags at the end of the frame.
     - Systems that set event flags should run before `EventResetSystem`, and systems that read event flags should run after `EventResetSystem`.

+### General Systems
+- `EventResetSystem` - Resets event flags at the end of the frame.
+  - Updates in `LateSimulationSystemGroup`.
+  - Note: Does not use job system.

 ### Units